fattyageboy/berthcare/README.md

 ## Overview

-BerthCare is a mobile-first home care management platform designed to make technology invisible for nurses and caregivers.
+BerthCare is a mobile-first home care management platform designed to make technology invisible for caregivers and caregivers.
 Built on the principle that "if users need a manual, the design has failed," BerthCare enables seamless offline-first visit documentation, care coordination, and family communication.

 ### Core Features